 Other members of the Management Board8

-- Employer's contribution to social security and contributions to post-employment benfit plans (including social security on shares transferred during the reporting period)
+- Employer's contribution to social security and contributions to post-employment benefit plans (including social security on shares transferred during the reporting period)

 - Payment will be made in the following year

-- Member of the Management Board with the highest compensation in 2018 and 2019
+- 2019: Member of the Management Board with the second highest compensation in 2019

-- The achievement of targets for short-term variable compensation was lower in 2019 than in 2018, details of which are given below.
+- The achievement of targets for short-term variable cash compensation was higher in 2020 than in 2019, details of which are given below.